Simpson-Computer-Technologies-Research/quickwrite.xyz/README.md

 ![Untitled](https://user-images.githubusercontent.com/75189508/187591268-184a9eac-9c93-4ebf-89c8-adaa9626b29a.png)

 # About

-<h3> What does this project do?</h3>

 - This project was made using Svelte and Golang.
 QuickWrite iterates over the provided input and finds synonyms for every other word.
 QuickWrite has a caching system for both frontend and backend to ensure faster synonym queries.

-<h3>Why Golang?</h3>

-- Golang is fast, lightweight and easy to use for hosting API's.
-- I have previous experience with golang and decided it was the best option for this project.

-<h3>Why Svelte?</h3>

-- Svelte is 30% faster than other frameworks.
-- Svelte is best when used for designing small apps

 # How to use
 1. Paste in or type in any text you want into the white box.